HestHub/nix-config/blog.md

 - Userfriendly alternative
   - [SnowflakeOS](https://snowflakeos.org/)

 But for today, I will leave it at that.
-I hope I have given a fair view of what a journey with NixOS Desktop can entail, at least from a beginner's point of view.
+I hope I have given a fair view of what a journey with NixOS Desktop can involve from a beginner's point of view.

 Thank you for sticking around.
 I will leave you with the final config for this session.